To see Little Rissington’s #PristineParish Status, go here – a map opens fullscreen in a new tab.

 Earlier this year, I began to take photos of the parish while out patrolling, some of which are reproduced on this page, and others here.

 I’m hoping that sharing my positive experience will encourage a few more parishioners to act as patrollers, even if that’s just as reserve patrollers to cover the (very few) times when the regulars are unable to do it, and the looming probability that I will need to spend an extended time abroad.

 Patrolling is not suitable for young unaccompanied children.
 Walking the roads requires volunteers with road sense, who know how to keep themselves safe and avoid getting in the way of people using the road – who we need on our side.
 The need to slot patrols around the weather means it is actually ideal for adults who control their own diary, who have retired or who work or study from home.

 There are two circuits, each covering about half the parish’s road network, the West Circuit and the East Circuit.
 West (3 miles) takes 60-80 minutes, East (2.5 miles) takes 50-70 minutes.

 I hope you are tempted to take part.
 If so, please contact me using the form on this page and I will explain what’s involved and give you a litter picker, a hi-vis vest and some useful tips.

 Before volunteering you may want to see how much litter we normally pick up during a patrol.
-If so, let me know and I will give you access to a Dropbox folder that has photos of every haul dating back to November 2018 – the password is “litter”.
+If so, go here for photos of hauls dating back to November 2018 – the password is “litter”.
 The page is updated periodically.

 Our need for volunteers is constant so the fact this was written in 2019 doesn’t mean we couldn’t accommodate another volunteer today – if not for Little Rissington (because we may have enough), then to help out our neighbouring parishes.

 So please step forward and join us!
 The patrol calendar can be seen here.
 When you volunteer, you will be given access to the schedule so that you can enter the days you wish to patrol.